activecell/activecell.com/support/settings/get-started-xero.md

 ---
 layout: support
-title: "Settings"
+title: "Getting started with Xero"
 author: Adam Neary
 ---

-Getting started with Activecell is dead simple.
+Getting started with Activecell is dead simple if you use Xero as your accounting software.

 ## Creating an Activecell account